Inside the Cockpit: How Gluon Turns AI Agents into a Managed Workflow

 - Task 3 (Quick, Haiku): $0.03

 I submit a task from the web dashboard.
-Thirty seconds later, my coworker checks status via Telegram.
+Thirty seconds later, a coworker checks status via Telegram.
 Same task, different interface.
-He types /logs and sees the real-time stream inline, tool calls visualized.
+He types /logs and sees the real-time stream inline.

 That night on the couch: I pull up Gluon on my phone.
-It's a PWA—installable like a native app.
+It's a PWA — installable like a native app.
 Pull to refresh.
-Same Kanban board, responsive and snappy.
-The task from this morning shows green (completed).
+Same Kanban board, responsive.
+The task from this morning shows green.

-At my desk: CLI. gluon logs {run-id} -f streams the same real-time logs to my terminal.
+At my desk: CLI. gluon logs {run-id} -f streams the same logs to my terminal.

 A Week in the Cockpit

 Monday: Standup reveals three priorities.
 I create three tasks in parallel from the Kanban board.
 Bugfix (Standard).
 Refactoring (Deep).
 Feature skeleton (Planning).
 All three spin up by noon.
 Green dots on two.
-Yellow on one—it's complex, taking longer.
+Yellow on the third — it's complex, taking longer.
+I check the board from my phone while getting coffee.
+Still yellow.
+Fine.

 Tuesday: Refactoring task moves to Review.
-I inspect the diffs and spot something: needs docstrings on the new parameters.
+I inspect the diffs and spot something: needs docstrings on new parameters.
 I resume with that feedback.
-Agent picks up where it left off and completes the documentation.
+Agent picks up where it left off.
 Back to Running.

 Wednesday: Bugfix completes.
-I review commits, approve, one-click PR creation.
-Refactoring task done—diffs clean.
+Review commits, approve, one-click PR creation.
+Refactoring done — diffs clean.
 Feature skeleton still running (Planning is thorough).
 Cost so far: $6.42.

 Thursday: Feature skeleton moves to Review.
-I read through the architecture, approve it.
+Architecture looks solid.
 I resume: "This structure is solid.
 Now implement the user authentication flow."
 Standard profile.
-By day's end, it's complete and back in Review.
+By end of day, it's complete and back in Review.

 Real-time logs mean you're not flying blind.
 Git worktree isolation means you can trust agents without risk.
-Cost tracking means you understand the economics from the start.
-Multiple interfaces mean you're not stuck at your desk.
-Kanban board means decisions happen at the orchestrator level, not scattered across terminals.
+Cost tracking means you understand the economics before they surprise you.
+Multiple interfaces mean you're not chained to your desk.
+The Kanban board means decisions happen at the orchestrator level, not scattered across terminals.

 Series Navigation